ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 We discuss the security requirements that are necessary to uphold when instantiating the Privacy Pass protocol.
 In particular, we focus on the security requirements of "unlinkability", and "unforgeability".
+Informally, the notion of unlinkability is required to preserve the privacy of the client in the redemption phase of the protocol.
+The notion of unforgeability is to protect against adversarial clients that look to subvert the security of the protocol.

 Since these are cryptographic security requirements we discuss them with respect to a polynomial-time algorithm known as the adversary that is looking to subvert the security guarantee.
-More details on both security requirements can be found in {{DGSTV18}} and
+More details on both security requirements can be found in {{DGSTV18}} and {{KLOR20}}.
-{{KLOR20}}.

-Note that the privacy requirements of the protocol are covered in the architectural framework document (TODO: link).
+Note that the privacy requirements of the protocol are covered in the architectural framework document {{draft-davidson-pp-architecture}}.

 ## Unlinkability {#unlinkability}